 Final Step: Get Growing!

-So there you have it – that’s everything you need to get started on your very first grow, from all the basics to some extra equipment if you’re really keen to get stuck in.
+So there you have it – that’s everything you need to grow marijuana, from all the basics to some extra equipment if you’re really keen to get stuck in.
 No matter how small you begin, cultivating cannabis is an incredibly rewarding experience, and it really doesn’t take a lot to get started.
 How to start growing weed is no longer a question, but there’s lots of learning ahead – make sure to return to our blog throughout your journey for helpful advice from experts.